Olive Garden Chicken Scampi

 How To Reheat Homemade Chicken Scampi

-My suggestion is to reheat this dish on the stovetop.
+I suggest reheating this dish on the stovetop.
 Ideally, reheat gently over low to medium heat.
-Add a splash of wine or milk if the sauce is too thick.
+If the sauce is too thick, add a splash of wine or milk.

 Cover the pan to prevent moisture loss!
 Flip the chicken occasionally and remove it from the heat once the internal temperature is 165 degrees.

-If you made pasta and stored it separately, you can reheat it in the microwave.
+You can reheat pasta in the microwave if you made pasta and stored it separately.
 Otherwise, it might turn soggy if you reheat it with the chicken and sauce.

 copycat Olive Garden chicken scampi on a white plate.